Table of Contents

 Sri Lanka Kandy Trip starts in Colombo

-Colombo is a crowded city with hordes of vehicles, especially during the rush hour, therefore we usually pick up our customers before the traffic buildup and leave the city within few minutes and thereby avoids the traffic congestion and save time.
-If the starting point is the Colombo international airport, it is very convenient for the trip as the airport located outside of Colombo and towards Kandy.
-We can arrange your pick-up timing for the Kandy one day tour on par with your arrival time.
+Colombo is a crowded city with hordes of vehicles, especially during the rush hour, therefore we usually pick up our customers before the traffic buildup and leave the city within a few minutes and thereby avoiding the traffic congestion and saving time.
+If the starting point is the Colombo international airport, it is very convenient for the trip as the airport is located outside of Colombo and towards Kandy.
+We can arrange your pick-up timing for the Kandy one-day tour on par with your arrival time.

-After the drive-through Colombo suburb, the travellers arrive at the more greenish surrounding and fewer traffic regions, this point onward, until Kandy you will encounter only moderate traffic, except in cities.
-You will roll up along beautiful coconut plantations, rubber plantations, rice paddies, green-capped Jagged Mountains and beautiful countryside of which dominating colour is green.
-After about 3 hours drive you will arrive at Pinnawala elephant orphanage, which is the first stop on the Kandy one day tour unless otherwise, you did not request a stop before that.
+After the drive-through Colombo suburb, the travelers arrive at the more greenish surrounding and fewer traffic regions, this point onward, until Kandy you will encounter only moderate traffic, except in cities.
+You will roll up along beautiful coconut plantations, rubber plantations, rice paddies, green-capped Jagged Mountains, and beautiful countryside in which dominating color is green.
+After about 3 hours drive you will arrive at the Pinnawala elephant orphanage, which is the first stop on the Kandy one-day tour unless otherwise, you did not request a stop before that.

 Sri Lanka Kandy Trip visiting: Pinnawala elephant orphanage

-Pinnawala elephant orphanage is the first stop on Kandy one day tour, which is one of the important places to visit in Sri Lanka, it is the home of a bunch of elephants, which was rescued from the Sri Lankan jungle as they were struggling with life.
-Some of these jumbos we sick while some other wounded, due to many reasons, at the time they were found.
-These perilous and helpless animals are brought to the orphanage and taken care of with the supervision of doctors and caretakers.
+Pinnawala elephant orphanage is the first stop on Kandy’s one-day tour, which is one of the important places to visit in Sri Lanka, it is the home of a bunch of elephants, which was rescued from the Sri Lankan jungle as they were struggling with life.
+Some of these jumbos we sick while some other were wounded, due to many reasons, at the time they were found.
+These perilous and helpless animals are brought to the orphanage and taken care of under the supervision of doctors and caretakers.
 However, these animals are not released to the jungle again, due to some constraints that put their lives in danger.

 Sri Lanka Kandy Trip Visiting spice garden